Meteor goldfish

-The Meteor goldfish is considered the rarest breed of goldfish.
+The meteor goldfish is considered the rarest breed of goldfish.
 They are a tailless form thought to have been developed by goldfish breeders during the late 19th or early 20th century.
-The meteor goldfish lacked a tail fin, but had a well-developed anal fin in its position.
-The other fins of the meteor goldfish were elongated, and it was a competent swimmer despite its lack of a tail.
+The meteor goldfish lack a tail fin, but have a well-developed anal fin in its position.
+The other fins of the meteor goldfish are elongated, and it is a competent swimmer despite its lack of a tail.
 Few swim like other normal goldfish and few swim straight ahead like a rocket, the rocket swimming being rarer.
-Whilst rare the meteor is also one of the hardest to breed, they can be very weak and in low temperatures sicken easily.
+The meteor is also one of the hardest to breed, as they can be very weak, and in low temperatures sicken easily.

-Because no photographs of the breed appear to exist, the Bristol Aquarists' Society has suggested that the meteor goldfish may simply be a rumor.
-It has been speculated to be related to the Egg-fish.